StatCan/aaw/docs/en/6-FAQ/FAQ.md

 No. But you can use SQLite, which is a database in a file.
 You can also use Parquet files which offer a performant file-based alternative to databases.

-### What\'s a good size for the different volumes?
+### What's a good size for the different volumes?

 16GB is pretty safe.
-It\'s mostly going to be your Python/R packages that are stored in the main storage volume.
+It's mostly going to be your Python/R packages that are stored in the main storage volume.

 ### Are there any preloaded datasets in AAW that we can access and use for both R and Python notebooks?